ShawnChenXHC/report/report-draft.md

 1.0 | Navigating to the Management Reports
 1.1 | The Management Report Filters
 2.0 | The Company List Filters
-2.1 | The "Regions" filter control in action Project List Filters; the exact behaviour occurs in Management Report Filters 2.2 | The "Click" event handler attached to the "Regions" filter control in Management Report Filters 2.3 | The init_reports() function
+2.1 | The "Probability" filter control in action Project List Filters; the exact behaviour occurs in Management Report Filters
+2.2 | The "Click" event handler attached to the "Probability" filter control in Management Report Filters 2.3 | The init_reports() function
 2.4 | "mgmt_report_filters" changes to reflect the filters panel